Paignton

 Paignton (/ˈpeɪntən/ PAYN-tən) is a seaside town on the coast of Tor Bay in Devon, England.
-Together with Torquay and Brixham it forms the borough of Torbay which was created in 1998.
+Together with Torquay and Brixham it forms the borough of Torbay which was created in 1968.
 The Torbay area is a holiday destination known as the English Riviera.
-Paignton's population in the United Kingdom Census of 2011 was 49,021.
-It has origins as a Celtic settlement and was first mentioned in 1086.
+Paignton has origins as a Celtic settlement and was first mentioned in 1086.
 It grew as a small fishing village and a new harbour was built in 1847.
 A railway line was opened to passengers in 1859 creating links to Torquay and London.
 As its population increased, it merged with the villages of Goodrington and Preston.
-Paignton is around 25 mi north east of Plymouth and 20 mi south of Exeter, and has the fourth largest population in Devon.
+Paignton is around 25 mi north east of Plymouth and 20 mi south of Exeter.

 History

 A Roman burial was discovered in 1993 on the Hookhills estate by a householder digging a patio.
 At first thought to be Neolithic, it was later radiocarbon dated to be between 230 and 390 CE.
 The burial is of a young woman aged between 15 and 25 years.
 The burial included oysters and her teeth and bone reveal a diet rich in carbohydrates and proteins.
 Despite living near the sea marine food only accounted for 10% of her diet.
 The skeleton is the most complete yet found in Devon and is on display in the Torquay Museum.